Singulink/Singulink.Collections/Docs/index.md

 The following collections are included in the package:
 - `WeakCollection`: Collection of weakly referenced values that keeps items in an undefined order.
 - `WeakList`: Collection of weakly referenced values that maintains relative insertion order.
-- `WeakValueDictionary`: Collection of keys and weakly referenced values with `AlternateLookup` support.
+- `WeakValueDictionary`: Collection of keys and weakly referenced values (with `AlternateLookup` support).

 ### About Singulink